torrinworx/Blend_My_NFTs/README.md

 ## Disclaimer

 Nothing in this repository is financial advice.
 Create an NFT project/collection at your own risk, we are simply providing a means of acomplishing a goal, not investment/financial information about that goal.
 Do your own research before spending money on NFTs or any asset for that matter.

+Blend_My_NFTs works with Windows 10 and MacOS Big Sur.
+These are the operating systems I have tested the scripts on, I do not garuntee they will work on other systems.

 I do not garuntee this software will work with your setup.
 There are many variables and factors that go into running the software provided, it differs from system to system, and from blend file to blend file.